qdzhaov/mintty/wiki/Tips.md

 for entering accented characters, enhanced by self-composed characters for dead-key combinations that Windows does not support (e.g. ẃ).

+Mintty also provides a Compose key, using X11 compose data.
+It is configurable to Control, Shift, Alt, Super or Hyper, or CapsLock, or to any key combination with user-definable function `compose` in setting `KeyFunctions`.
-Mintty also provides a Compose key, configurable to Control, Shift or Alt, using X11 compose data.
-For example, if the compose key is configured to be Control, pressing and release the Control key, followed by letters `a` and `e`, will enter `æ`; Control-`-`-`,` will enter `¬`, Control-`C`-`o` will enter `©`, Control-`<`-`<` will enter `«`, Control-`c`-`,` will enter `ç`, Control-`s`-`s` will enter `ß`, Control-`!`-`!` will enter `¡`, Control-`!`-`?` will enter `‽`, etc.
+For example, if the Compose key is configured to be Control, pressing and releasing the Control key, followed by letters `a` and `e`, will enter `æ`; Control-`-`-`,` will enter `¬`, Control-`C`-`o` will enter `©`, Control-`<`-`<` will enter `«`, Control-`c`-`,` will enter `ç`, Control-`s`-`s` will enter `ß`, Control-`!`-`!` will enter `¡`, Control-`!`-`?` will enter `‽`, etc.

+The user-definable function `compose` can be used to assign the Compose function to other keys, e.g.
+* `KeyFunctions=CapsLock:compose`
+* `KeyFunctions=NumLock:compose`

 For a separate compose key solution, the most seamless and stable **Compose Key for Windows** is